albanpetit/albanpetit.com/content/assignments/project-management/index.md

 git config --global user.email email@example.com
 ```
 You need to do this only once if you pass the --global option, because then Git will always use that information for anything you do on that system.
 If you want to override this with a different name or email address for specific projects, you can run the command without the --global option when you’re in that project.

 ##### Git default editor
-you can configure the default text editor that will be used when Git needs you to type in a message.
+You can configure the default text editor that will be used when Git needs you to type in a message.
 If not configured, Git uses your system’s default editor.
 If you want to use a different text editor, such as Emacs, you can do the following:
 ```bash
 git config --global core.editor emacs
 ```
 On a Windows system, if you want to use a different text editor, you must specify the full path to its executable file.
 This can be different depending on how your editor is packaged.

 ##### Review the configuration
 Git provide a command to check the configuration settings :
 ```bash
 git config --list
 ```

 ### Git command line
 Here is a list of basic git command to interact with repostories.

 #### Git clone
 `git clone` allow to make a local copy of an online repository.
 See below how to use it :
 1. Open a terminal